nokafor/MSBuild2017Quickstarts/VS.md

             </ExtensionPoint>
 	```

-59. Let's modify the button to say "Statement of Work" instead of "Show Taskpane".
+5. Let's modify the button to say "Statement of Work" instead of "Show Taskpane".
 Find the following element in the file.

 	```XML
 		<Title resid="Contoso.TaskpaneButton.Label" />
 	```
-10. This indicates that the label of the title is stored in a string resource named **Contoso.TaskpaneButton.Label**.
+	This indicates that the label of the title is stored in a string resource named **Contoso.TaskpaneButton.Label**.
-11. Scroll down until you find the **ShortString** string resource with that label.
+6. Scroll down until you find the **ShortString** string resource with that label.
-12. (Optional)Now, set the DefaultValue attribute to *Statement of Work*.
+7. Now, set the DefaultValue attribute to *Statement of Work*.
 Your XML should look like this:

 	```XML
 		<bt:String id="Contoso.TaskpaneButton.Label" DefaultValue="Statement of Work" />
 	```

-13. Press *F5* (or click the "Start" button) to try your changes.
+8. Press *F5* (or click the "Start" button) to try your changes.
 If you're prompted to installed a self-signed certificate for localhost, accept the two dialogs.
 You should see you add-in deploy in Word and a button appear on the Home Tab.
 If you didn't change the label this is what you will see.

 	![Button on Ribbon](Images/Fig03.png)

-14. If you did change the label you should see the label you provided.
-However don't worry if you don't see the label updated, this is a known issue with this build.
-15. Switch back to Visual Studio and click the Stop Debugging button (or Shift+F5)
+9. Switch back to Visual Studio and click the Stop Debugging button (or Shift+F5)

-###Part 2: Understanding the Web Project files and preparing them for the lab.
+## Part 2: Understanding the Web Project files and preparing them for the lab.
 8. There are other 2 very important files that are part of this project that are on the root of the StatementOfWorkWeb project.
 One of them is the  **Home.html** page which is opened by default in Visual Studio and represents the add-in's starting page.
 If not already opened please double click on it, you will see some HTML that begins like this:

 	````html